AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/dataOrganization.md

   > NOTE: data modeling is a broad subject.
 We will discuss only what's most important for us at this level.

 Let's now assume that we are starting completely from scratch.
-We do not have a database set up at this point but we know we are going to use MySQL.
+We do not have a database set up at this point but we know we are going to use **NoSQL**.
 We will want to take the following actions:

 1. **Understand the company's industry**
   We need to know what we are building.
 Having an understanding of our business model will help us determine what our entities will be.

 1. **Identify our entities**
-  What tables do we think we will need to create?
-If I am in the eCommerce space I will probably want a table called `customers`.
+  What collections do we think we will need to create?
+If I am in the eCommerce space I will probably want a collection called `customers`.

 1. **Identify our attributes**
   Now that we have our tables it's time to determine what fields should exist on those tables.
 Every "customer" should definitely have an `id`, but what else?
 We might want to know the customers' first and last names and probably some contact information.

 1. **Identify our relationships**
-  We have a "customers" table and because we know that customers will place orders, we've also gone ahead and created an "orders" table.
+  We have a "customers" table and because we know that customers will place orders, we've also gone ahead and created an "orders" collection.
 Each table has its own set of attributes but how are they related?
 What's the cardinality?
 Well . . . if we assume that any customer can have multiple orders (that would make sense, right?) then we know that we have established a "one-to-many" relationship.

-This is the thought process you will go through as you develop MySQL databases on your own.
+This is the thought process you will go through as you develop **NoSQL** databases on your own.
 It may seem simple or it may seem complicated but data modeling is an important part of the development process and a good skill to have.
 Always begin by drawing it out on paper so you have a good visual understanding of your database's needs.

 ## Model a piece of data in code with Schema.